-How to Get a Book Published
+Steps to Getting a Book Published

-Write the Novel or the Book Proposal
+Finish the Novel or Proposal

 Get a Literary Agent

-Sign the Book Contract
+Sign the Contract